Vidyadhari6/cs5293sp21-project1/README.md

     It takes the name of the directory, filename and the resultant text.
 It creates the directory with same name as the original file with the extension .redacted and stores the masked text in it.

+### find_entity(lines, file)

+    It takes the text of the file and filename as input and it will find  the words related to person names and creates required labels and features to train the model.
+This function will return a list of dictionaries that will contain the name of a person as a label and word_count,name_length,doc_length,ratings as features.

+### test_entity(lines, file)

+    It takes the text of the file and filename as input and it will find  the masked person names and creates required  features to test the model.
+This function will return a list of dictionaries that will contain  word_count,name_length,doc_length,ratings of masked person names as features.

 ### args = stats

     It returns total number of names redacted in the file, total number of gender identifiers redacted in the file, total number of phone numbers redacted in the file, total number of dates redacted in the file in an output file with same name as the original file with the extension .stats